mikepfrank/dynamic/README.md

 The following information may also be found in the file LICENSE.txt.

-Copyright ©2017 Sandia Corporation.
+Except as stated below, all files in this repository are Copyright ©2017 Sandia Corporation.
 Under the terms of Contract DE-AC04-94AL85000 with Sandia Corporation, the U.S. Government retains certain rights in this software.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated  documentation  files  (the